barathkumarg/Linux-Learning/Notes/4_Network_config_&_troubleshooting.md

 ## DNS
 - The host info stored in `/etc/hosts` file, with IP and name entry
 ![](../media/Network/dns_1.png)
-- Used to resolve the IP dynamically DNS used, it will lokk upon `/etc/resolv.conf` for resolution
+- Used to resolve the IP dynamically DNS used, it will look upon `/etc/resolv.conf` for resolution

 e.g.
 ```commandline